-For portable systems, the planning is more likely to be focused on running power to the location(s) you need.
+For portable systems, the planning is more likely to

+be focused on running power to the location(s) you need.
 For permanently installed displays, it is important to remember that the athletes, who are likely to be tall, will want to see the clocks over the heads of their teammates, opponents, or anyone else on the field.

 Unless you've selected a very small scoreboard for a very large field, viewing distance is not usually an issue.
 The rule of thumb in the sign industry is that, for lighted characters, every inch of height provides 50 feet of viewing distance.
-For comfort, and because you also need to read the captions (on most scoreboards), we prefer to recommend 25 feet of viewing distance per inch of digit height.
-Model LX7520 uses 11-inch tall digits, meaning this practice segment timer display can easily be seen from 275 feet.
+For comfort, and because you also need to read the captions on a scoreboard, we prefer to recommend 25 feet of viewing distance per inch of digit height.
+Model LX1020 uses 11-inch tall digits, meaning it can easily be seen from 275 feet.
+If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a larger display.

 When mounting this sign permanently, the height of the scoreboard display above the ground is important for several reasons.
 For safety, you don't want to position any sign where people are likely to smack their heads into it.
 Also, when they are easily within reach, the power and other cables running into the cabinets can prove tempting to bothersome hands.
 For these reasons, as well as visibility above players on the field, you should usually keep the bottom display at least eight feet above ground level.
 While there is theoretically no upper limit on the height, you must consider stability of your structure and serviceability.
 In other words, the taller the sign, the larger the posts and footings will need to be.
 And, the taller the sign, the more difficult it will be to service.

 The optional T-Cart Leg Kit, offered as an upgrade for this scoreboard, raises the bottom of the cabinet approximately 31 inches above the ground.
 If you use an alternative portable mounting system to provide more height, we recommend caution in evaluating the stability of the structure.
-There are no clear cut guidelines for designing a support that is perfect for all occasions, but is import to keep in mind that the face or back of a scoreboard cabinet provides a lot of surface area for the wind to push against.
+There are no clear-cut guidelines for designing a support that is perfect for all occasions, but is import to keep in mind that the face or back of a scoreboard cabinet provides a lot of surface area for the wind to push against.